r-belounis/bioFood/README.md

 See below the cli commands for starting each ones.

+### `npm i`

+Next step is to download with this command, the necessary files to run the project.

 ### `npm start or yarn start`

 The front is the same as in ***create-react-app***, go check the cli commands here is needed :</br>[create-react-app](https://github.com/facebook/create-react-app)